danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 Causal relationships.
 Evidence based.
 Realistic sound.
-Notions of artificialiality.
+Notions of artificiality.
 Polar opposites
 Insurmountable task
 Fundamental differences

 # The MPC

 (Origin stories, lore, compare the brush, hyperReal tape recorder, hi & lo culture.)
-When the story of our origin (specifically New Music's origin) is told through the perspective Then the tape recoder grows to the size of the studio with undeniable monumental prestige.
+If the tape recorder was hyperReal then the MPC is hyperHyperReal (compare postPostModern) and controlling Kontakt with SuperCollider is infinitely hyperRealised in comparison to the original origin story.
+When the story of our origin (specifically New Music's origin) is told through the perspective Then the tape recorder grows to the size of the studio with undeniable monumental prestige.
 If we adjust the point of departure to adjust the scope of our story to use the MPC as the starting point an alternative telling of history emerges.
 The story we now construct has ramifications for where density is found.
 Closer to our time.
 Preferably in the now.
-Year zero is no longer 1930 with that of the americans liberating the tape recorder from the rubble of nazi germany.
+Year zero is no longer 1930 with that of the Americans liberating the tape recorder from the rubble of nazi Germany.
 Instead the year is 1988.
 Public Enemy burst into a popular culture running at break-neck-speed  with their debut release It Takes a Nation of Millions to Hold Us Back.
 Our origin story is no longer one of  first meanderings of applying an alien technology inside of a void.
 Instead the very modus operandi is referentiality.
 The sampler and sampling not the tape recorder and tape recordings.
-Very the history of Electronische Muziek begins with the tape recorder and then explodes outward into the physical monument of the studio our new origin story is one of implosion.
+Very the history of Electronische Musik begins with the tape recorder and then explodes outward into the physical monument of the studio our new origin story is one of implosion.
 Both stories originate from a single machine.
-Samplers inside of computers are direct descendentsof the MPC.
+Samplers inside of computers are direct descendants of the MPC.
 They now have no physical form.
 They are software.
 They computer disappears into generalization.
 A computer can perform the task of any specialized machine like the tape recorder or the sampler.
 A general purpose computer.
-Acorporeal.
+Incorporeal.
 Purpose defined in software.

 I want to write about the MPC.
-It wasn't until much later that I realizsed that the magical machine that I had heard about was the mpc.
+It wasn't until much later that I realised that the magical machine that I had heard about was the MPC.
 I first heard the story when I was a kid listening to NWA, Public Enemy, De La Soul.
-Then finally when I was older from aguy who showed me J-Dilla's Donuts.
+Then finally when I was older from a guy who showed me J-Dilla's Donuts.
 He told me the story as we were listening to the album together.
 It was interleaved.
 The story was.
 It got interrupted by "oh oh and check this part out".
 Little things about the production.
 Details.
-Theysay the devil is in the details.
+They say the devil is in the details.
 Anyway I really got that story handed to me.
 The last celebrated experimental hip hop record.
 Didn't have any rapping on it.
 The story goes he made it in the hospital as he was dying of a terminal illness.
 Had his MPC on his belly in the hospital bed.
 I don't know if that's true.
 I guess I've put off trying to find out if it's true because I like the story.
 "A kiss may not be the truth but it's what we wish were true."
 That bit is from Steve Martin's LA Story.
 In the movie I think we're meant to think it's a Shakespeare quote.
-That's a nother one I've thought a thousand times about and never got to the bottom of.
+That's a another one I've thought a thousand times about and never got to the bottom of.

 Oooh here's a great source: